dynomite567/PackerSystems/README.md

 ### CCDC:

-So I already know that getting a faithful CCDC environemnt to be built through an automated process is going to be extremely difficult.
-The things they do to those boxes make grown men cry (literally).
-But I shall do the best I can.

 Creds for all these boxes is going to be "administrator" and "password" for Linux and "GingerTech" and "password" on Windows.

+The codenames of the machines are the lastnames of authors that I like.
+When I make blog posts for them, I'll probably briefly mention the author.

 My current plans are something along the lines of:

-Arch Database:
+Arch Database (Codename="Maas"):

     - Of all the Linux OSes I have used, Arch has been the worst when it comes to hosting a database server.
 So it's an easy pick.

     - Most people panic when they see Arch or Gentoo because of their reputation.
 So of course I need at least one of them in here.

-Windows 2012r2 Server:
+Windows 2012r2 Server (Codename="Riordan"):

-    - Going to do AD and potentially have it be alongside a freeIPA CentOS box.
+    - Going to do AD and potentially have it be a monolithic Exchange box.

-Debian workstation:
+Debian workstation (Codename="Blake"):

     - Was gonna do Fedora, but I guess it has really bad ESXi support (or vice versa), so I'll do Debian instead.

+    - I dub thee "Tuna Linux" because it's friggen stupid.
+I install Arch alongside Debian, and it auto-chroots into the Arch install whenever one opens Bash.

-Windows 8.1 workstation:
+Windows 8.1 workstation (Codename="Ee"):

     - Pretty standard.

-FreeBSD BAMP server:
+FreeBSD BAMP server (Codename="Beddor"):

     - BSD, Apache, MySQL, PHP

     - Theoretically best web server you can have.
 Also jails are fun.
-Gonna need to learn a way to automate this, but it should (in theory) not be too bad.
+Specifically iocage ones.

-VyOS router/firewall:
+VyOS router/firewall (Codename="Schwab"):

     - Gonna have to git gud at networking I guess.

-Gentoo Webserver:
+Gentoo Webserver (Codename="dLacey"):

     - Gentoo is a pretty good webserver, and I automated building it, so why not?

     - People get so scared when they see Gentoo, and need to get over it.

+    - Set default shell to "oh" which is a shell built in Go, and Go is great.

-LFS Webserver:
+LFS Webserver (Codename="White"):

     - Yep.

-CentOS FreeIPA:

-    - Will need to learn how to IPA, but this should be fun.
+    - Was originally gonna do something with RPM, and I still might, but it currently seems like that won't work as planned.
+        - Now looking at DPKG (Debian/Ubuntu) or libzypp (Suse).

-CentOS Scoring Box:
+CentOS Docker (Codename="Falls"):

+    - Docker host.
+Makes sense enough I think.

+Kali Scoring Box (Codename="Ward"):

     - Will not have an account for the player to use.

-    - I'm thinking I'll have it host a Golang webapp that will check connections to the boxes and the needed services.
+    - Will write more about the scoring engine in a blog post, but at the moment it's a tag team Golang/Dotnet app.

     - Automated attack engine that will not damage the boxes too badly, but will send info to the webapp about how it got in.